chrisjmccormick/chrisjmccormick.github.io/_posts/2016-04-19-word2vec-tutorial-the-skip-gram-model.markdown

 The Model
 =========
-The skip-gram neural network model is actually surprisingly simple in its most basic form; I think it's the all the little tweaks and enhancements that start to clutter the explanation.
+The skip-gram neural network model is actually surprisingly simple in its most basic form; I think it's all of the little tweaks and enhancements that start to clutter the explanation.

 Let's start with a high-level insight about where we're going.
 Word2Vec uses a trick you may have seen elsewhere in machine learning.
 We're going to train a simple neural network with a single hidden layer to perform a certain task, but then we're not actually going to use that neural network for the task we trained it on!
 Instead, the goal is actually just to learn the weights of the hidden layer--we'll see that these weights are actually the "word vectors" that we're trying to learn.